Reviews / October 29, 2019

 The Halloween of my Northern English youth was more an informal folk festival than anything institutional, as a quick leaf through the TV schedules of the day will demonstrate: no pumpkins were deployed and you didn’t dress up; you just stayed indoors, turned the Herbert van Thal anthologies to the wall, and hoped to god no witches attacked, if you thought about it at all.
 This might have been due to Halloween’s proximity to the more spectacular Bonfire Night or to the country’s nominal—and deeply hypocritical—-rejection of superstition.
 Hypocritical because ghosts and the uncanny made up about 80% of all cultural production aimed at children, so apart from maybe a segment about apple bobbing on Blue Peter or a spooky story on Jackanory, there wasn’t really much in the way of Halloween programming required.
 With that in mind, I’m going to make up for lost terror by having a look at a couple of films that rode the satanic possession wave set in motion by 1968’s Rosemary’s Baby and 1973’s The Exorcist.

-I spend a lot of time here at We Are the Mutants trying to appear perceptive, informed, and insightful, so it’s always a relief when I get to turn my hand to the kind of lovable, shallow crap of which I can honestly claim to have an instinctive grasp: 1975’s Satan’s Triangle is just such lovable, shallow crap.
-Released the year after Charles Berlitz’s bestselling book made a patch of sea off Bermuda a worldwide synonym for eerie disappearance and five years before Barry Manilow’s panegyric would introduce the phenomenon into the lexicon of my nana, Satan’s Triangle peddles a now-neglected commodity that I, a child of the 1970s, will never tire: that unlikeliest of matinée heroes and, for at least some of us Brits, one of the quintessential US males—Doug McClure.
+I spend a lot of time here at We Are the Mutants trying to appear far more perceptive, informed, and insightful than I actually am, so it’s always a relief when I get to turn my hand to the kind of lovable, shallow crap of which I can honestly claim to have an instinctive grasp: 1975’s Satan’s Triangle is just such lovable, shallow crap.
+Released the year after Charles Berlitz’s bestselling book made a patch of sea off Bermuda a worldwide synonym for eerie disappearance and five years before Barry Manilow’s panegyric would introduce the phenomenon into the lexicon of my nana, Satan’s Triangle peddles a now-neglected commodity of which I, a child of the 1970s, will never tire: that unlikeliest of matinée heroes and, for at least some of us Brits, one of the quintessential US males—Doug McClure.

 As Eva and Haig are being winched back up to the chopper, the cable snaps, and while Pagnolini rushes off to refuel, the two are left to explore the boat, at which point McClure finally dons his true uniform of office—-a cable knit sweater.
 Cue flashbacks in which Eva tells the story of how the fishing trip the boat was chartered for by her beau Hal (who we later learn is actually her client, and Eva a prostitute) and that strange things began to happen right after they took on board a marooned priest, Father Martin (Alejandro Rey), found floating on a snapped-off airplane wing.
 Once Eva has—inevitably—succumbed to McClure’s cable-knit charms (I mean, who wouldn’t succumb to that vast doughy face?), Haig embarks on a highly mansplainey debunking of the supposedly supernatural events.
 Needless to say, though, there’s a twist in the tail, and Satan’s Triangle ends with Doug McClure becoming the Antichrist: let that sink in.